pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/lesson-notes/README.md

 ![](../assets/left-hotel-room.png)

+- Which hotels were excluded?
+- Which rooms were excluded?

 #### Right Join

 If we do the right join with hotels and rooms, can you hypothesize how many rows we should have?